 The ground segment and space operations course is a core specialisation course within the Masters of Engineering Science Extended - Satellite Systems Engineering program (ELECSS 8539).
-This course can be taken in either the first or second year of the program, although It is intended (though not required) that this be taken early in the Satellite Systems Engineering Masters program.
-This course is also available as a Technical Elective in Electrical Engineering Undergraduate and Masters programs.
+It is a recommended elective which can be taken in either the first or second year of the program, although It is intended (though not required) that this be taken early in the Satellite Systems Engineering Masters program.